 Awareness is a conduit, not a solution – Jonathan Fields

-Might you be willing to take your next ten or so steps with gentle and open awareness, when you have finished reading this?
+If you were to give mindful walking a try, maybe even take your next ten or so steps with gentle and open awareness, why might this be helpful?